violaberg/wine-o-clock/README.md

 ## **Scope plane**

 Due to a incredible amount of new knowledge and deadline for this project as for anything in life and to avoid scope creep, I used MoSCoW method to keep project on track and concentrate on delivering fully functional site.
-Unfortunately, since beginning of the project I knew I won't have time to implement everything I would like to leaving some features for future development.
+Unfortunately, since beginning of the project I knew I won't have time to implement everything I would like so decided to leave some features for future development.

 * Must Have:
     + Age verification